Ana Roque de Duprey: Founder of University of Puerto Rico-Mayagüez Campus

-Feminist

-In 1917, Roqué and other professional women founded the Puerto Rican Feminist League, the first feminist organization in Puerto Rico dedicated to the issues of women's rights.
-In 1921 it focused on voting rights as the Suffragist Social League.
+Women Suffrage Movement

+In 1917, the federal government passed the Jones Act, which allowed all male adult citizens from the U.S. and Puerto Rico to vote for representatives to the island's legislature.
+This clearly did not apply to women, and thus Roqué and others spurred to action.
+Roqué and other professional women founded the Liga Femínea Puertorriqueña, also known as the Puerto Rican Feminist League.
+This was the first feminist organization in Puerto Rico dedicated to the issues of women's rights.
+Roqué utilized her publications as a way to advance the suffrage cause.
+After the creation of the organization, it became apparent that the 19th Amendment did not apply to Puerto Rico.
+As a result, in 1921, the organization focused a broader scope including civil and political rights for women.
+This new organization focused on seeking more civil and political rights, such as the right to hold public office, became the Suffragist Social League.
+This new and expanded organization focused on the argument that women were experienced in child-care, and accordingly qualified to hold authority over issues related to youth, education, and poverty.
+This was a common argument then as it expanded the rights of women without overturning the social roles of the different genders.
 By 1924, the women had divided over political differences, and Roque led followers to found the Association of Women Suffragists.
 They fought for women's suffrage without restrictions (such as literacy or means tests).
 The first phase was approved in 1932 and in 1935, all women of voting age were allowed to vote.

+Death

+Ana Roque de Duprey died on October 4, 1933 in Río Piedras, Puerto Rico at the age of 80.
+She was buried at Cementerio Villa Nevárez in Río Piedras, Puerto Rico.

 Legacy and honors

 In 1932, the University of Puerto Rico awarded Roque an honorary doctorate degree.
 She was also named honorary president of the Puerto Rican Liberal Party.

 In 1933, Ana Roqué Géigel de Duprey died in Río Piedras, and a memorial has been done to honor her life.
 A high school in Humacao, Puerto Rico and a street in San Juan are named for her.
 An elementary school in Chicago, Illinois, which has a large Puerto Rican population, is named after her.

 Roque was posthumously named an honoree of the National Women's History Alliance in 2020.

+A recording about Ana Roqué de Duprey was recorded by former President Obama's administration, as a part of an effort to recognize "The Untold History of Women in Science and Technology".